-Our philosophy is to enable educators and students alike to make the most of collaborative, project-based maker-centred learning.
-Pupils can learn the very nuts and bolts of building their own laptop which they can then write code on.
-There’s a range of projects, from programming basic lighting and audio circuits through to making robots and more sophisticated electronic musical instruments.
+Our philosophy is to enable educators and students alike to make the most of collaborative, project-based, maker-centred learning.
+For example, pupils can learn the nuts and bolts of building their own laptop, which they can then write code on.
+There’s a range of projects for pupils to work on, from programming basic lighting and audio circuits through to making robots and more sophisticated electronic musical instruments.

-The bottom line is this, while we love tinkering with our hardware and designing cool new projects for the classroom, the devices themselves are not really what are important.
-It is the many remarkable things that your students will do with them that you never even envisaged that are truly amazing.
+The bottom line is this; while we love tinkering with our hardware and designing cool new projects for the classroom, the devices themselves are not the most important thing.
+That is the many remarkable things that your students will produce with their pi-tops, things that you might never have thought possible.